EGI-Federation/cloud-info-provider/README.md

 #### Running the provider in a resource-BDII

 This is the normal deployment mode for the cloud provider.
-It should be installed in a node with access to your cloud infrastructure: for OpenStack/ooi, access to nova/glance APIs is needed; for OpenNebula-rOCCI provider, access to the files describing the rOCCI templates is needed (i.e. installing the provider in the same host as rOCCI-server).
+It should be installed in a host with access to your cloud infrastructure: for OpenStack/ooi, access to nova/glance APIs is needed; for OpenNebula-rOCCI provider, access to the files describing the rOCCI templates is needed (i.e. installing the provider in the same host as rOCCI-server).